Floorp-Projects/Floorp/testing/eslint-plugin-mozilla/docs/index.rst

 ``no-cpows-in-tests`` This rule checks if the file is a browser mochitest and, if so, checks for possible CPOW usage.

+``reject-importGlobalProperties`` This rule rejects calls to "Cu.importGlobalProperties".
+Use of this function is undesirable in some parts of the tree.

 Note: These are string matches so we will miss situations where the parent object is assigned to another variable e.g.::